jagregory/jagregory.github.com/_posts/2008-03-28-static-method-abuse.md

 ## Not all bad

-So where are the good static methods? <em>The <code>Math</code> class is a good example</em>.
+So where are the good static methods? *The `Math` class is a good example*.
 It contains a set of functions that are only loosely related (apart from being mathematical), that are guaranteed to be stateless, and most importantly are simple.
-Architecturally the methods in the <code>Math</code> class could be applied to a wide swath of objects (<code>int</code>, <code>float</code>, <code>double</code>, <code>decimal</code> etc...) and to have them as instance methods would complicate the class hierarchy more than it would benefit it.
+Architecturally the methods in the `Math` class could be applied to a wide swath of objects (`int`, `float`, `double`, `decimal` etc...) and to have them as instance methods would complicate the class hierarchy more than it would benefit it.

 > Static methods should be fire-and-forget, disposable, simple, and effective.